jackworthen/sql-builder/README.md

 1. **📂 Select Your Data File**
    - Click "Browse" and select your CSV/TXT file
    - Watch as the delimiter is automatically detected
-   - Preview your data with adjustable sample percentage
+   - Preview your data with adjustable sample percentage (1-100%)

 2. **⚙️ Configure Your Table**
-   - Set database and schema names
+   - Set database, schema, and table names
-   - Let the smart type inference do its magic, or customize manually
+   - Let smart type inference work its magic, or customize manually
-   - Choose primary keys and configure options
+   - Select primary key columns to unlock INT IDENTITY and UNIQUEIDENTIFIER options
+   - Add custom columns as needed
+   - Apply column naming conventions (CamelCase, snake_case, etc.)

 3. **💾 Generate SQL Scripts**
-   - CREATE TABLE statements
+   - CREATE TABLE statements with proper constraints
-   - INSERT INTO statements (with optional batching)
+   - INSERT INTO statements with optional batching and TRUNCATE
-   - Save and use in your favorite SQL environment!
+   - Save scripts and use in your favorite SQL environment!

 ---